NexGenCloud/hyperstack-sdk-python/docs/RbacRoleApi.md

 Update RBAC Role

 Updates an RBAC role by providing the role ID in the path and the modified role configuration in the request body, including its name, description, and list of permissions and policy IDs.
-For additional information, [click here](https://infrahub-doc.nexgencloud.com/docs/api-reference/auth-resources/rbac/update-rbac-role).
+For additional information, [click here](https://docs.hyperstack.cloud/docs/api-reference/auth-resources/rbac/update-rbac-role).

 ### Example

 * Api Key Authentication (apiKey):
-* Api Key Authentication (accessToken):

 ```python
 import hyperstack